J-Term 2016 Student Finance Issues:

 A: Yes.
 The student will be charged the per-credit hour rate ($665/hour) for the J-Term course.
 If the hold is removed and the student subsequently registers as a fulltime student for Spring 2016, they will not be charged for up to 3 credits in J-Term.

 8. Q: What is the charge to a graduate student for a J-Term class?

 A: Graduate students who enroll in classes that are also open to undergraduate students will be billed at the undergraduate rate of $665 per hour for 2015-16.
 Rates for a class designed exclusively for graduate students not in the College of Pharmacy and Health Sciences will be the standard graduate rate for the appropriate unit.

 9. Q: When will J-Term charges be billed and due?

-A: All J-Term charges, including Room and Board charges, and tuition charges for students who are not registered as full-time undergraduate or pharmacy students in Spring 2015 will be billed after registration for the Spring 2015 semester, at the beginning of December 2014.
+A: All J-Term charges, including Room and Board charges, and tuition charges for students who are not registered as full-time undergraduate or pharmacy students in Spring 2016 will be billed in December of 2015.

 10. Q. Is financial aid available for J-Term?

 A. The Office of Student Financial Planning will work with students individually on cost of attendance issues and will combine J-term and Spring enrollment, as allowed by regulation, to determine eligibility.
 Since many students use their maximum eligibility from institutional, federal and state financial aid programs in order to meet fall and spring costs, additional funding for J-term may reside primarily in education loans.
 Students should contact the Office of Student Financial Planning to discuss specific financial aid awards.